Level-set terms

 \[ b \kappa |\nabla \phi|\]

-where $\kappa = \nabla \cdot (\nabla \phi / |\nabla \phi|)$ is the mean curvature.
-Note that the coefficient $b$ should be negative; a positive value of $b$ would yield an ill-posed evolution problem (akin to a negative diffusion coefficient).
+where $\kappa = \nabla \cdot (\nabla \phi / |\nabla \phi|)$.
+The coefficient $b$ should be negative; a positive value yields an ill-posed evolution (akin to a negative diffusion coefficient).
+Here is the classic motion by mean curvature on a spiral-like level-set:

-# create a spiral level-set
+# a spiral level-set

-α = π / 100.0
+d, r0, θ0, α = 1, 0.5, -π / 3, π / 100.0

 R = [cos(α) -sin(α); sin(α) cos(α)]